softweekly/voicemaster/README.md

 - 📺 OBS overlay integration
 - 🔊 Built-in audio playback
 - 🎨 Dark theme optimized for streaming setups
+- 🎙️ **NEW: Speech-to-Clone** - Record your voice and generate it in any clone voice
+- 💾 TTS Favorites system with voice combinations
+- 📁 Automatic overlay archiving with timestamp numbering

 ## Setup Instructions